 But, besides shaping male organs the testosterone can also shape the male brain.
 And, in the mother’s womb, male fetuses usually receive a high level of testosterone while female fetuses receive a lower dose of adrenal glands.

 The adrenal glands include adrenalin and cortisol.

-Although, a research suggests that testosterone as a hormone can not only shape but also improve some areas of the brain.
-These areas are usually related with the cognitive performance, especially the long and short memory of the brain.
-But, on the other hand the results of a European study discovered that the testosterone can also ‘redesign’ the female brain too.
+Although, research suggests that testosterone as a hormone can not only shape but also improve some areas of the brain.
+These areas are usually related to cognitive performance, especially the long and short memory of the brain.
+But, on the other hand, the results of a European study discovered that testosterone can also ‘redesign’ the female brain too.